Como Park Senior High School: Robotics

 Como Park's robotics team, BEASTBOT#2855, has competed in the FIRST Robotics Competition since 2009.
-From its founding date until 2019, the team competed in the Minnesota 10,000 lakes regional, Minnesota State High School League State Championships, Minnesota Robotics Invitational, Lake Superior Regional and the Minnesota North Star Regional.
-At these events, they earned the Minnesota 10000 Lakes Regional Entrepreneurship Award in 2016, and in the same year came in first at the Minnesota Robotics Invitational as the backup robot.
-Due to lack of coaches, the COVID-19 pandemic and its subsequent distance learning, the team stopped operating in 2019, but came back to compete in the 2023 Minnesota 10,000 lakes regional, where they won the Team Spirit Award.
-In the 2024 season, the team made it to the third match of semi-finals, the furthest in the teams history.
+From its founding until 2019, the team competed in the Minnesota 10,000 lakes regional, Minnesota State High School League State Championships, Minnesota Robotics Invitational, Lake Superior Regional and the Minnesota North Star Regional.
+In 2016, It won the Minnesota 10,000 Lakes Regional Entrepreneurship Award and came in first at the Minnesota Robotics Invitational as the backup robot.
+Due to lack of coaches, the COVID-19 pandemic and subsequent distance learning, the team stopped operating in 2020, but came back to compete in the 2023 Minnesota 10,000 lakes regional, where it won the Team Spirit Award.
+In 2024, the team made it to the third match of semifinals, the best result in its history.